 2. Being self-compassionate: This is very different from being self-indulgent or letting yourself off the hook.
 Practice being your own best friend, challenge yourself when you find yourself locked in self-judgement or harsh self-talk.

-4. Being healthy: This can be a challenge at Christmas!
+4. Being healthy: This can be a challenge during festive seasons!
 The urge to over-indulge is usually strong around this period and is socially validated.
 But we all know that the short-term enjoyment soon turns into a medium to longer term fall out.
 Choosing a few things which you particularly enjoy and really savoring them in moderation can feel so much more satisfying.
 Balancing eating with exercising, relaxation with activity will help you to maintain a sense of balance which ultimately will leave you feeling so much better.